Balou9/bcg-coding-challenge/readme.md

 # bcg-coding-challenge
 I have build an API with a single endpoint that performs a checkout action.
 The single endpoint should take a list of watch ids and return the total cost.
+In terms of programming language & framework, we are working with node.js and serverless.

 # usage
 ## setup